ianpilipski/IPTech-Coroutines/README.md

 ### Error Handling
 Use a new CFunc to register a Catch / Finally action.
 Normally, if a coroutine throws an exception, it will cause the coroutine to die, and any outer coroutine that yielded it will not continue.
-You can avoid this by registering a Catch handler, then the error will be swallowed, and any coroutine that is yielding the coroutine that throws an error will resume as if the yielding coroutine has finsihed without error.
+You can avoid this by registering a Catch handler, then the error will be swallowed, and any coroutine that is yielding the coroutine that throws an error will resume as if the yielding coroutine has finished without error.
 Just like a try/catch in a function, you can also throw an exception from the Catch action and it will fail the coroutine and bubble up as normal.
 If and exception is thrown in the Finally block, it will also fail the coroutine with an Error and bubble up to the containing coroutines.

 #### Examples of Catch / Finally
 ```csharp